coffee2code/always-allow-admin-comments/readme.txt

 Tested up to: 5.1
 Stable tag: 1.1.1

-Allow an admin user (when logged in) to always be able to comment on a post, even if the post's comments are closed.
+Allow an admin user (when logged in) to always be able to comment on a post, even if comments are closed for the post.

 == Description ==